jovik31/setera-orchestrator/README.md

-# setera-orchestrator
-Tenant orchestrator for the setera project
+#Setera
+A tenant orchestrator for k8s environments that ensures network isolation between tenants.
+IN ACTIVE DEVELOPMENT